yourlifeofmath/yourlifeofmath.github.io/_posts/2019-11-30-Four_Quarters_on_a_Table.md

 BDCD (checking for 2)

 As a final note, there is something interesting about this problem, and I do wonder if there are any interesting extensions.
 There is something very algorithmic about shrinking the states you can be in, while each string of plays corresponds to a certain board state that you can check for (while leaving others untouched).
 I wonder if something like a 3x3 board or a 4x4 board could be similarly solved.
+I also wonder if boards with even numbers of coins can be solved more easily, given that the number of heads and tails will always be both even or both odd.